-2.3 One indication of whether or not risk transfer is commensurate is whether the RWEA post-securitisation is commensurate with the RWEA that would apply if the firm acquired the securitised exposures from a third party.
-The PRA expects firms purchasing risk transfer products to give adequate consideration to all relevant factors when assessing SRT, including the size of premiums paid.
+2.3 One indication of whether or not risk transfer is commensurate is whether the RWEA postsecuritisation is commensurate with the RWEA that would apply if the firm acquired the securitised exposures from a third party.
+The PRA expects firms purchasing risk transfer products to give adequate consideration to all relevant factors when assessing SRT, including the size of premiums paid and tranche thickness.